If you want (or need) to set some SEO objectives for upcoming projects, you're in the right place.

-Therefore, in order to effectively measure the impact of your work, it's a good idea to separate out non-brand and brand keywords.
+Therefore, in order to effectively measure the results of your SEO work, it's a good idea to separate out non-brand and brand keywords.
 Using your dashboard tool of choice, you could either:

 - Make a segment of all the pages you're working on, or

 - Just exclude the pages that have predominantly branded clicks (e.g. home, pricing, etc.)

 Now, you can use your conversion events from GA or whichever tool you use, and accurately track non-brand conversions.
 This is likely a common overall objective for SEO teams.

 In this case, the KPI is straightfoward.
 Pick a conversion (e.g. sign ups, enquiries, leads, whatever), and shoot for a meaningful increase over a specific time period.

 2. Increase keyword rankings

 While keyword rankings are not usually the ultimate goal, they can be a good early indicator of success.
 If you made some improvements and positions increase from 100 to 11, that's a good sign.
 That progress won't yet be seen in bottom-line conversions, however.

 To set objectives around keyword rankings, you could pick a focus area.
 Let's say you're an email marketing tool.
 You have content surrounding all kinds of topics: